ambient-innovation/django-ai-kit-auth/django-app/README.rst

 ::

     {
-        "ident": <identifer for the user, from the reset link>, "token": <reset token, from the reset link>, "password": <password>,
+        "ident": <identifier for the user, from the reset link>, "token": <reset token, from the reset link>, "password": <password>,
     }